Mendoncaa/LAPR2/docs/sprintA/us005/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	The responsibility for forming the team lies with HRM, who must introduce the number of employees   necessary to carry out the task as well as the desired skills.
+>	The responsibility for forming the team relies on HRM, who must introduce the number of employees   necessary to carry out the task as well as the desired skills.

 >	Teams are temporary associations of employees until the task is completed.